Skip to content

 How this site fits

 The parser on the home page is the Rust crate omerbenamram/evtx compiled to WebAssembly and run inside a Web Worker.
-You drop an .evtx, the worker walks the chunks, and you get a filterable event timeline plus per-record XML — all in the browser, nothing uploaded.
-Use it for ad-hoc triage when you don't want to spin up an EDR or move a file off a system you don't own.
+You drop an .evtx, the worker walks the chunks, and you get a filterable event timeline plus per-record XML.
+All in the browser, nothing uploaded.
+Use it for ad-hoc triage when you do not want to spin up an EDR or move a file off a system you do not own.

-If you're collecting .evtx from a live host (KAPE, FTK Imager, wevtutil), that post covers the four standard methods with the chain-of-custody trade-offs each one makes.
+If you are collecting .evtx from a live host (KAPE, FTK Imager, wevtutil), that post covers the four standard methods with the chain-of-custody trade-offs each makes.